SnowConvert: Function References for Teradata¶

 Definition¶

-User-defined function (UDF) that transforms a Julian Date (YYYYDDD) into a Gregorian date.
+A user-defined function (UDF) that converts a Julian Date format (YYYYDDD) into a standard Gregorian calendar date (YYYY-MM-DD).

 PUBLIC.JULIAN_TO_DATE_UDF(JULIAN_DATE CHAR(7))